LSSTDESC/tom_desc/README.md

 Make a branch `/u/{yourname}/{name}` to do dev work, which (if appropriate) may later be merged into `main`.

-## Deployment a dev environment with Docker
+## Deploying a dev environment with Docker

 If you want to test the TOM out, you can deploy it on your local machine.
 If you're lucky, all you need to do is, within the top level of the git checkout: